 2.6 The 2011 Census resident population of the village was 426 which, remarkably, is about half what was recorded in 1851.
 When compared to Babergh district, the village had a significantly higher proportion of residents aged 60 to74 while those aged 25 to59 were proportionately lower than Babergh.
 In the period 2001 to 2011 (the UK Census dates) the structure of Hartest’s population has shown an increase in the proportion of children and those aged over 60 whereas there is a marked decrease in the proportion of residents aged between 16 and 44 (from 33% in 2001 down to 22% in 2011).

-Fig 2.2
+Fig 2.2 Age Structure Comparison

 Parish Plan 2006